sunpy/sunpy/docs/guide/acquiring_data/helioviewer.rst

     (('Hinode', 'XRT', 'Open', 'Any'), 10013)

-At time of writing (2014/01/06) Helioviewer provides JP2 images from AIA, HMI, LASCO C2/C3, EIT, MDI, STEREO A/B COR1/2 & EUVI, SWAP and SXT.
+Helioviewer provides JP2 images from a range of sources.
 New sources of JP2 images are being added every few months;
 please use the code snippet above to get an up-to-date list of available data sources.